 Held at Asia Society Texas Center throughout the year, Family Days give audiences of all ages the chance to learn more about Asian culture through demonstrations, exhibits, performances, and storytelling.
 Families may create crafts together, learn about Asian games and holidays, or have their faces painted with Asian-themed decorations.

 Drop in at Asia Society Texas Center each month for an art-making activity as you learn about the rich and varied cultures of Asia.
-Explore such traditions as folk art from the Indian state of Bihar, floral festival decorations from Thailand, intricate weaving patterns from Indonesia and Uzbekistan, and New Year’s masks from East Asia.
+Explore such traditions as folk art from the Indian state of Bihar, architectural designs from the ancient Near East, and aboriginal patterns from the Pacific.
 Families and children of all ages are welcome to stop by and participate in these free events.

 June 7, 2014